 The corresponding classical WKB periods are

 where $m_1, m_2$ and $m_3$ are real positive.
 This corresponds to the TBA equations in the minimal chamber, which will be shown soon.
 They can be expressed as

 where $ k^2=1-\frac{b^2}{a^2}$ and $(k')^2=1-k^2$. $\mathbb{K}(k)$ and $\mathbb{E}(k)$ are complete elliptic integrals of the first and second kinds, respectively.
-The quantum corrections to the classical periods can be evaluated via the Picard-Fuchs technique as shown in \eqref{eq:wkb-quantum-corrections}.
+The quantum corrections to the classical periods can be evaluated via the Picard--Fuchs technique as shown in \eqref{eq:wkb-quantum-corrections}.
 For the potential in \eqref{eq:Sch-eq-cubic}, the coefficients $B_k^{(n)}$ depend only on the parameters $u_1$, $E$, and $m$.
 They can be determined systematically, with the first few orders given by

-These coefficients remain unchanged under wall-crossing.
+These coefficients remain unchanged under wall crossing.
 We further find that all coefficients $B_k^{(2n+1)}$ vanish for $n>0$, i.e., $\Pi_\gamma^{(2n+1)}=0$.
 This is a distinctive property of the cubic superpotential, which is closely related to the simplification of the corresponding $\mathbb{Z}_4$-extended TBA equations, as discussed below.